Celso Portiolli: Career

 The following year, he was invited to lead the Fama Code, an attraction that chose the best child singer in the country and entered him in a final with children from various Latin American countries that took place in Mexico.

 In the following years, he hosted several programs such as Charme, Namoro na TV, Curtindo com Reais, Curtindo com Crianças and Ver para Crer.
 In 2009, Portiolli took over the presentation of Domingo Legal in place of Gugu Liberato, who transferred to Rede Record.
 In 2015, after Domingo Legal lost two hours of duration, SBT decided to create another program for Celso, this time on Saturday nights, with the name Sabadão com Celso Portiolli, a program that yielded reasonable ratings.
 In early 2017 the program was taken off the air after almost 2 years.

 After 12 years, SBT returned to show Show do Milhão, in September 2021.
 The program airs on Friday nights, Celso was chosen to present the program.

 In March 2016 he debuted his YouTube channel which, in 4 months, reached the mark of 1 million subscribers.

 Personal life

 Portiolli married Suzana Marchi in 1992.
-As a result of their marriage, they have three children: Laura Portiolli (born in 2000), Pedro Henrique Portiolli (2003) and Luana Portiolli (2006).
+They have three children together: Laura Portiolli (born in 2000), Pedro Henrique Portiolli (2003) and Luana Portiolli (2006).

-In December 2021 Portiolli received treatment for bladder cancer and is cured.
+In December 2021, Portiolli received treatment for bladder cancer; he has been informed that he is cured.